 Reliable and cost-effective shipping is one of the important stages of the supply chain as it helps to maintain customer loyalty and customer satisfaction.
 If your customers are not receiving their products fast enough, it’s easy for them to look for your products elsewhere with better delivery options.

-However, managing multiple carriers and offering affordable shipping can be a complex, time-intensive, and difficult process.
+However, managing multiple couriers and offering affordable shipping can be a complex, time-intensive, and difficult process.

-That’s why many brands partner with a 3PL like ShipBob that partners with all major carriers, as well as regional parcel carriers.
+That’s why many brands partner with a 3PL like ShipBob that partners with all major couriers, as well as regional parcel couriers.
 3PLs negotiate bulk shipping rates and pass the savings on to you and your customers.

 Sales & customer service

 As your business grows, providing quality common service is key.
 The retail supply chain depends on have with your business and could influence customer loyalty.
 To do this, you must provide top-notch ecommerce customer service that is in tune with your supply chain, from understanding the shipping policy to being able to track orders.

 Even the most well-established DTC brands are susceptible to challenges in the end-to-end supply chain.
 Some of the most common challenges include the following:

 According to Statista, visibility is the biggest challenge faced by supply chain executives, especially when it comes to inventory.